 The toolbar on top displays an actions menu with context-sensitive publishing options which vary depending on content status and user access rights.
 During editing, content status and autosave information are displayed.

-When working with content such as pages and blocks in CMS, or catalog content in Optimizely Commerce, there are two editing views, On-Page Editing and All Properties, with buttons to switch between them.
+When working with content such as pages and blocks in CMS, or catalog content in Commerce, there are two editing views, On-Page Editing and All Properties, with toggle buttons to switch between them.

 When editing content properties, these options are common when adding, deleting, or selecting items:

-Optimizely is by default set up to display project comments and changes to projects in the user interface immediately.
-If Optimizely experiences problems with the these immediate updates, the following dialog box appears.
+Episerver is by default set up to display comments and changes to projects in the user interface immediately.
+If Episerver experiences problems with the these immediate updates, the following dialog box is displayed.

 The Real-time Updates dialog box can have two main reasons.
-It appears because Optimizely has encountered a network problem and cannot connect to the web server, or because your system does not have the WebSocket protocol enabled, which is used for the real-time updates of the user interface.
+It appears either because Episerver has encountered a network problem and cannot connect to the web server or because your system does not have the WebSocket protocol enabled, which is used for the real-time updates of the user interface.

 Contact your IT department or Internet service provider if the problem persists.

-WebSocket is an Internet protocol used to automatically update the Optimizely user interface.
+WebSocket is an Internet protocol used to automatically update the Episerver user interface.

-However, the WebSocket protocol must be enabled for your system by an administrator for the real-time updates to work.
-If it was not enabled, you can still work with Optimizely and with projects and comments but you need to manually refresh the user interface with the Refresh button to see new comments or items.
+However, the WebSocket protocol must have been enabled for your system by an administrator for the real-time updates to work.
+If it has not been enabled, you can still work with Episerver and with projects and comments but you need to manually refresh the user interface with the Refresh button to see new comments or items.

 Depending on the system configuration when the WebSocket protocol is disabled, you may or may not see the Real-time Updates dialog box.

-Under the top menu > your user name > My settings, you can change some of your account settings.
-User name and password are usually set in an external system, such as Windows or an SQL database, and cannot be changed in Optimizely in that case.
+Under the global menu > your user name > My settings, you can change some of your account settings.
+User name and password are usually set in an external system, such as Windows or an SQL database, and cannot be changed in Episerver in that case.

 In the Display Options tab, you find the following settings:

 - Personal language.
-Select your desired user interface language from the drop-down list.
+Select your desired user interface language from the drop-down.
 This settings affects the language of the user interface, such as texts in buttons and dialog boxes.
 It does not affect the language of your website.

 - Limit touch support.
-On touch-screen devices, browsers may have difficulties prioritizing between input from the screen and from the computer mouse, which may cause problems such as making it impossible to resize panes using the computer mouse.
-If you experience problems with Optimizely and the touch screen, enable the Limit touch support feature.
-This feature prioritizes computer mouse input over touch screen input and enables the computer mouse for interactions such as drag and drop, resizing of panes, and so on.
+On touch-screen devices, browsers may have difficulties prioritizing between input from the screen and from the mouse, which may cause problems such as making it impossible to resize panes using the mouse.
+If you experience problems with Episerver and the touch screen, enable the Limit touch support feature.
+This feature prioritizes mouse input over touch screen input and enables the mouse for interactions such as drag and drop, resizing of panes, and so on.

 - Reset all views to system default.
 You can reset your user interface views to the settings.
 If you have changes to the user interfaces, such as added, moved or deleted gadgets, these changes are undone and the default views are displayed.